bebosudo/testyourcrypto.tk/README.md

 # http://testyourcrypto.tk
-Test your crypto by sending to these address! testyourcrypto.tk
+Test your crypto by sending to these addresses! testyourcrypto.tk